-In minutes, get a readout on your top cyber risks across many parameters: See top risks for bottom-line impact, for probable losses from an unavailable application, for most likely to exceed risk appetite and more.
+Get a readout on your top cyber risks across many parameters in minutes.
+See top risks for bottom-line impact, for probable losses from an unavailable application, for most likely to exceed risk appetite and more.
 Run full analysis on selected risk scenarios to understand the range of probable outcomes.
-Model adding or removing controls for impact on loss exposure, all in dollar terms that all stakeholders understand.

 Change the conversation around cybersecurity in your organization – stop talking about risk in technical speak and start talking about return on investment in risk reduction.
-Justify new cybersecurity projects — or assess best security options for new “digital transformation” projects — in financial terms.
-Respond to budget cuts with the least dollar impact on risk.
-Run “what-if” analyses across multiple control scenarios to measure the impacts of recommendations and investments.
+Justify new cybersecurity projects — or assess best security options for new digital projects — in financial terms.